 NALA believes it is important for paralegals to focus on their personal development.
 This new program will provide paralegals with the opportunity to learn, grow, and develop their personal leadership skills.
 By purchasing this bundle you will have access to the following courses:

 |Real Estate Principles||

-The Real Estate Principles APC course presents fundamental concepts related to acquisition, possession, use, and transfer of real property.
+The Real Estate Principles course presents fundamental concepts related to acquisition, possession, use, and transfer of real property.

 |Resolving Workplace Conflict||

 Is conflict an ongoing battle in your organization?
 Apparently, it is for most.
 A recent study reveals that 85 percent of employees experience conflict at work; a staggering 2.8 hours each week, ranging from mild squabbles with teammates to explosive disagreements between managers.